 The four-hour A&E waiting time target is one of the most well-established and widely-known measures of A&E performance.
 This operational standard states that at least 95 per cent of patients attending A&E should be admitted, transferred or discharged within four hours (although an intermediary threshold target of 76 per cent is aimed to be hit by March 2024 for all departments).
 The chart below (figure 12) shows the monthly A&E performance against the 95 per cent standard between month/year to month/year

 The last time the 95 per cent target was met was in August 2014 (95.2 per cent) and performance has been gradually deteroirtrating since then.
 For historical comaprison, 97.3 oer cent of all patients attending A&E in November 2020 were seen within four hours.
-More recently however, only 65 percent were seen within four hours, in December 2022.
+More recently however, only 73 per cent were seen within four hours, in June 2023.

 Four-hour wait performance did rebound briefly because of a fall in attendances following the onset of the COVID-19 pandemic.
 In May 2020, 93.5 per cent of all patients attending A&E across all departments were seen within four hours.
 This improvement in performance coincided with a fall in attendances.
 However, performance has deteriorated since then and now has reached its worst level on record.